Scoofszlo/Tikorgzo/README.md

 ### Customizing the filename of the downloaded video

 By default, downloaded videos are saved with their video ID as the filename (e.g., `1234567898765432100.mp4`).
-If you want to change how your files are named, you can use the `--filename-template` arg.
+If you want to change how your files are named, you can use the `--filename-template <value>` arg, where `<value>` is your desired filename template.

-You can use the following placeholders in your template:
+Filename template is built using the following placeholders:

 - **`{video_id}`** (required): The unique ID of the video.
 - **`{username}`**: The TikTok username who posted the video.